• Skip to primary navigation

 5. Remove the corn from the pot and serve!

-What You Need to Know About Cooking Frozen Green Beans in Instant Pot
+How to Cook Frozen Green Beans in Instant Pot

 Green beans are a delicious and healthy vegetable that can be cooked quickly and easily in the Instant Pot.
 Here's what you need to know: